What is a horse share?

 *We provide everything you need for the horse (tack, rugs, hi vis gear) so you just need your own helmet, grooming kit and riding boots or wellies.
 It is advisable to have waterproofs and a change of clothes.
 You will need a head torch with a red light on the back in case of poor visibility.
-We are happy to help clients source these if you need help.

 Can I bring my own equipment?